-Option 7 - Consolidate Wind Energy Development in a Single Large Cluster This option would allow for the clustering of new wind farm developments in a single location based on strategic analysis of the most suitable area in terms of wind resources, environmental, landscape and other factors.
-This approach would potentially lead to significant effects in a particular location, particularly in terms of landscape and environmental impacts.
-However, these effects would be localised rather than dispersed throughout the County.
-This option would have the greatest potential to meet the wind energy targets for the County whilst limiting the extent of environmental, visual and amenity impacts.
+Option 7: Consolidate Wind Energy Development in a Single Large Cluster terms of landscape and environmental impacts.
+However, these effects would be localised rather than dispersed throughout the county.
+This option would have the greatest potential to meet the wind energy targets for the county whilst limiting the extent of environmental, visual and amenity impacts.